chevanlol360/OptimusF7_Fx1_Simplicity_Kernel/README.md

     $ make -j4

 When its done you'll find your zlmage under /arch/arm/boot Grabbed stock kernel from your phone and unpack the boot.img with Android Kitchen then go inside the unpacked folder and replace the zlmage in the folder with the one you just built.
+Then go back to the Simplicity Kernel Directory and copy the folder called "boot.img-ramdisk" and then go back to the Android Kitchen folder then go inside the unpakced folder again and delete the Folder inside called "boot.img-ramdisk" and then paste the folder you just copied from the kernel directory.
 Then Repack the boot.img with Android Kitchen and continue below.

 Loki'ing
 ====================